Conjugated system: Chemical bonding in conjugated systems

 Conjugation is possible by means of alternating single and double bonds in which each atom supplies a p orbital perpendicular to the plane of the molecule.
 However, that is not the only way for conjugation to take place.
 As long as each contiguous atom in a chain has an available p orbital, the system can be considered conjugated.
 For example, furan is a five-membered ring with two alternating double bonds flanking an oxygen.
 The oxygen has two lone pairs, one of which occupies a p orbital perpendicular to the ring on that position, thereby maintaining the conjugation of that five-membered ring by overlap with the perpendicular p orbital on each of the adjacent carbon atoms.
 The other lone pair remains in plane and does not participate in conjugation.

-In general, any sp2 or sp-hybridized carbon or heteroatom, including ones bearing an empty orbital or lone pair orbital, can participate in conjugated systems, though lone pairs do not always participate in a conjugated system.
+In general, any sp2 or sp-hybridized carbon or heteroatom, including ones bearing an empty orbital or lone pair orbital, can participate in conjugated systems.
+However lone pairs do not always participate in a conjugated system.
 For example, in pyridine, the nitrogen atom already participates in the conjugated system through a formal double bond with an adjacent carbon, so the lone pair remains in the plane of the ring in an sp2 hybrid orbital and does not participate in the conjugation.
-A requirement for conjugation is orbital overlap; thus, the conjugated system must be planar (or nearly so).
+A requirement for conjugation is orbital overlap.
+Thus, the conjugated system must be planar (or nearly so).
 As a consequence, lone pairs which do participate in conjugated systems will occupy orbitals of pure p character instead of spn hybrid orbitals typical for nonconjugated lone pairs.

 A common model for the treatment of conjugated molecules is a composite valence bond / Hückel molecular orbital theory (VB/HMOT) treatment, in which the σ framework of the molecule is separated from the π system (or systems) of the molecule (see the article on the sigma-pi and equivalent-orbital models for this model and an alternative treatment).
 Although σ bonding can be treated using a delocalized approach as well, it is generally the π bonding that is being considered when delocalized bonding is invoked in the context of simple organic molecules.